Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/list_presets.rst

 Remove ``-``
    To remove the selected item.
 Specials
-   The :ref:`specials <ui-specials-menu>` menu with operators context-sensitive to the item type. e.g. copy paste, or operations on all items.
+   A :ref:`Specials <ui-specials-menu>` menu with operators context-sensitive to the item type. e.g. copy paste, or operations on all items.

 Move Up